fahimrahmanbooom/fahimrahmanbooom/README.md

 ## 👋🏻 Hi there, I'm [Fahim Rahman](http://fahimrahman.xyz)

 I am a software engineer.
-Most of the time work with 📱 iOS, 💧 Vapor and 📟 Microcontroller.
-When I am not coding, I enjoy reading a different kind of books, articles, blogs, podcasts and movies.
+Most of the time i work with 📱 iOS, 💧 Vapor and 📟 Microcontroller.
+I enjoy reading a different kind of books, articles, blogs, podcasts and movies.

 <br>
 <br>